AionNext/BizCod/Programming Guide/Data.md

 > Essentially, facts are data elements but they might (or might not) hold a value and its knowability factor might be programmatically changed between KNOWN and UNKNOWN.
 Their default knowability factor is UNKNOWN.
 Once the value is assigned to a fact it becomes known.
 >

-In bizCod, facts are defined by the keyword `fact`.
+In BizCod, facts are defined by the keyword `fact`.

 ```js
     fact creditScore Text